nicolo-tellini/LICO/README.md

 <br>
 Using this setup, ```monitor.sh``` will silently run in the background on the 1<sup>st</sup> of each month at midnight 🌕.<br>
 <br>
-At the end of the run, the bot sends the report to your Telegram account.

 ## Configure ```monitor.sh```